SFS2X Docs / Overview / using-the-documentation

 Each example comes with source code for both client and server side and attempts to build on the previous examples in the serie to provide a sense of continuity.

 Once you have gotten an idea of what the new SmartFoxServer 2X can do for you and tested some of the examples, you will be probably eager to start playing with the API and prototyping some ideas.
-This is of course the moment where the ActionScript/C#/etc docs (client) and Javadoc/JSDoc (server) will come in handy.
+This is of course the moment where the client and server API documentation will come in handy.

 Below follows a list of tips to get started with API without getting lost in the host of packages and classes that you will encounter.